AWcoder/MisfitsUnited/Constitution.md

 Additionally, $200 (50%) will be rolled over each year into a side pot ("The Empire Pot") that will be awarded to the first team to win back to back championships.

-Payouts will occur using leaguesafe.com
+Payouts will occur using leaguesafe.com.
+The commissioner will allocate payout amounts, and approval of the allocation is required by majority of owners before leaguesafe will authorize payment.

 <br><br>
 ## __Section IV - Empire League Rules__ ##
 This is an Empire format dynasty league.
 This means that the league will disband when one owner wins back to back championships and collects the Empire Pot.
-The league may be continued with each owner keeping their existing rosters if 100% of owners agree to keep them and continue.
+The league may be continued with each owner keeping their existing rosters and future draft picks if 100% of owners agree to keep them and continue.
 Any single owner has the right to require rosters be reset with a new re-draft in order for the league to continue.
 If the league is continued (either keeping rosters or by re-draft) a new empire pot will be formed.

 The winner of a championship will be referred to as the Emperor for the entire next season.
 To prevent collusion with the Emperor (working together to split the empire pot), the Emperor will be limited in the type of trades they can make during the season (see trades section below).